puppetlabs/puppet-docs/source/pe/3.3/quick_start_sudo.markdown

         └── saz-sudo (v2.3.6)
               └── puppetlabs-stdlib (3.2.2) [/opt/puppet/share/puppet/modules]

 > That's it!
-You've just installed the Saz-Sudo module.
+You've just installed the saz-sudo module.
 All of the classes in it are now available to be added to the console and assigned to your agent nodes.

-### Write the Privileges Class
+### Write the `privileges` Class

 Some modules can be large, complex, and require a significant amount of trial and error as you create them, while others, like [PE-supported modules](https://forge.puppetlabs.com/supported), often work "right out of the box."
 This module will be a very simple module to write: it contains just one class.